Eddie Crowder: Playing career

 Crowder was a member of Oklahoma's first National Football Championship team in 1950, and led Oklahoma to two Big Seven titles as quarterback in 1951 and 1952 and was selected all-conference the same years.
 Oklahoma was during his three years as a player.
 He was 61 for 110 (.555) (might be 60 for 109 (.550)) with 11 touchdowns for 1189 (might be 1179) yards passing.

-He was selected in the second round (22nd overall) of the 1953 NFL draft by the New York Giants, but declined due to a nerve problem in his throwing arm and served in the U.S. Army Corps of Engineers as quarterback of the Fort Hood team for 1953.
+He was selected in the second round (22nd overall) of the 1953 NFL draft by the New York Giants.
+He declined due to a nerve problem in his throwing arm and served in the U.S. Army Corps of Engineers as quarterback of the Fort Hood team for 1953.
 His jersey number was 16 and was listed at and 170 lb.

 Although selected by the Giants, Crowder went to Canada in 1953 and played the first half of the season with the Edmonton Eskimos, alternating starts at quarterback with Claude Arnold.
 He was cut by head coach Darrell Royal because of limitations on the number of American players that a team could carry past a certain date.
 Crowder led the Eskimos to victory in all four of his games, but Royal decided to stick with the veteran Arnold.
 In a game in Calgary on September 5, Crowder played the full game at quarterback without throwing a single pass; all the passes were thrown by halfbacks Rollie Miles and Billy Vessels.
 "Easy Ed" was one of many Oklahoma grads to play for the Eskimos in the 1950s.